American Airlines Flight 77: Boarding and departure

+During the boarding process a National Geographic employee took a group photograph of the teachers and students going on the Channel Islands trip and the two employees accompanying them, as well as a picture of the airplane, inadvertently capturing the last images of both the victims and N644AA.
+Visible in the background of the group photograph is a man whose haircut and dress shirt match that of Nawaf al-Hazmi from Dulles security footage, indicating it may also be the last photograph of any of the Flight 77 hijackers while alive, but this has not been definitely confirmed.

-Flight 77 was scheduled to depart for Los Angeles at 08:10; 58 passengers boarded through Gate D26, including the five hijackers.
-The 53 other passengers on board excluding the hijackers were 26 men, 22 women, and five children ranging in age from three to eleven.
+Flight 77 was scheduled to depart for Los Angeles at 08:10; 58 passengers boarded through Gate D26, including the 5 hijackers.
+The 53 other passengers on board excluding the hijackers were 26 men, 22 women, and 5 children ranging in age from three to eleven.
 On the flight, Hani Hanjour was seated up front in 1B, while Salem and Nawaf al-Hazmi were likewise seated in first class, in seats 5E and 5F.
 Majed Moqed and Khalid al-Mihdhar were seated farther back in 12A and 12B, in economy class.
 Flight 77 left the gate on time and took off from Runway 30 at Dulles at 08:20.
 The attacks were already underway by this point, as American Airlines Flight 11 had been hijacked six minutes earlier.
 Shortly after Flight 77 became airborne, FAA flight controller Danielle O'Brien made a routine handoff of the flight to a colleague at the FAA's Indianapolis Center.
-For reasons she couldn't explain and would never fully understand, O'Brien didn't use one of her normal sendoffs to the pilots: "Good day," or "Have a nice flight."
+For reasons she could not explain and would never fully understand, O'Brien did not use one of her normal sendoffs to the pilots: "Good day," or "Have a nice flight."
 Instead, she wished them, "Good luck."

-By 8:46 a.m., Flight 77 reached its assigned cruising altitude of 35,000 feet, in the same minute Flight 11 was crashed into the North Tower of the World Trade Center.
+Flight 77 reached its assigned cruising altitude of 35,000 feet at 8:46 a.m., four minutes after the hijacking of United Airlines Flight 175 commenced and the very same minute Flight 11 crashed into the North Tower of the World Trade Center.
+The final communication between Flight 77 and controllers on the ground occurred four minutes later at 08:50:51, as Hanjour and his team prepared to strike.